The SegTraQ (SegTraQ) class#

 tables_key (str, default="table") – The key in the SpatialData tables attribute that contains the expression table.

-recompute_expression (bool, default=False) – Whether to recompute the expression matrix after filtering.
+recompute_expression (bool, default=True) – Whether to recompute the expression matrix after filtering.
 Note that this can be computationally expensive for large datasets.

 inplace (bool, default=True) – Whether to modify the SpatialData object in place.
 Defaults to True.